Ed.D., University of Massachusetts Amherst (2013)

 Zuniga, X., Mildred, J., Varghese, R., DeJong, K., & Keehn, M. (2014).
 Engaged listening in race/ethnicity and gender intergroup dialogue courses.
 In X. Zuniga, G. Lopez & K.A.
 Ford (Eds.).
 Intergroup dialogue: Engaging difference, social identities and social justice.
 New York, NY: Routledge.

-Zuniga, X., Mildred, J., Varghese, & Keehn, M. (2015).
+Zúñiga, X., Mildred, J., Varghese, R., & Keehn, M. (2015).
 What does participant engagement and disengagement look like and what contributes to disengagement in race/ethnicity and gender intergroup dialogues?: Implications for research and practice.
-In Northeaster Intergroup Dialogue Conference.
-Skidmore College, Saratoga Springs, NY.
+Paper presentation at Northeastern Intergroup Dialogue Conference, Skidmore College.